January 26, 2022

-How to Reduce Risk and Secure Data With Security Service Edge (SSE)
+How to Reduce Risk & Secure Data With Security Service Edge (SSE)

-SSE isn’t just about having the right alphabets in your soup, it’s the idea of consolidating security technologies in the cloud to reduce complexity and enhance data security as employees access the web, cloud services and private apps from anywhere.
-In this blog I’ll break down why SSE matters and the types of data security capabilities a SSE platform should have.
+While it might be easy to drown in this alphabet soup, the idea of SSE boils down to consolidating your security technology in the cloud, reducing complexity and enhancing data security so employees can access the web, cloud services, and private apps from anywhere.
+In this blog, I’ll break down why SSE matters, along with the data security capabilities an SSE platform should have to keep your resources safe in the cloud.

 Protecting data when remote work and cloud services circumvent perimeter security